CrytoPal/Continued-Salhack/README.md

 Salhack is a fabric mod for `1.20.1` and `1.20`.
 There are already pre build jar files on our [release page](https://github.com/CrytoPal/Continued-Salhack/releases).
 To use Salhack just download and drop the jar file in your mods folder and start fabric.
 Have fun!

 If you want the latest dev build click [here](https://github.com/CrytoPal/Continued-Salhack/actions) and select the build, then download the artifact.
-Extract it from the zip and drop the jar file in your mods folder and start fabric.
+Extract it from the zip and drop the jar file that doesn't have the `source` in it's name into your mods folder and start fabric.
 Have fun.

 **Tip:** You can open the GUI with Right Shift (You can change that later.)